tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The parent organization associated with the facility.
 {% enddocs %}

-{% docs patient_data_source_id %}
-Identifier for the source system from which patient data originated.
-{% enddocs %}

 {% docs patient_id %}
 Identifier that links a patient to a particular clinical source system.
 {% enddocs %}

-{% docs patient_row_num %}
-A row number assigned to the patient's records.
-{% enddocs %}

 {% docs payer %}
 Name of the payer (i.e. health insurer) providing coverage.
 {% enddocs %}

-{% docs payer_attributed_provider %}
-Unique identifier for the provider assigned to this patient-year_month by the payer.
-{% enddocs %}

-{% docs payer_attributed_provider_practice %}
-Name of the practice for the payer attributed provider.
-{% enddocs %}

-{% docs payer_attributed_provider_organization %}
-Name of the organization for the payer attributed provider.
-{% enddocs %}

-{% docs payer_attributed_provider_lob %}
-Name of the line of business for the payer attributed provider (e.g. medicare, medicaid, commercial).
-{% enddocs %}

-{% docs payer_type %}
-Type of payer (e.g. commercial, medicare, medicaid, etc.).
-{% enddocs %}

 {% docs person_id %}
 Unique identifier for each person in the dataset.
-{% enddocs %}

-{% docs pharmacy_claim_id %}
-Unique identifier for each row in the table.
-{% enddocs %}

-{% docs pharmacy_flag %}
-Indicates whether pharmacy services were utilized during the encounter (1 for yes, 0 for no).
 {% enddocs %}

 {% docs phone %}